Henry Cantor

 February 5, 2025

-California Penal Code 241(c) – Assault on a Police Officer Defense in Los Angeles Facing charges for assaulting a police officer under California Penal Code 241(c) is a serious legal matter with potentially life-altering consequences.
-A conviction can result in jail time, significant fines, and a permanent criminal record that may affect your career, housing […]
+Facing charges for assaulting a police officer under California Penal Code 241(c) is a serious legal matter with potentially life-altering consequences.
+A conviction can result in jail time, significant fines, and a permanent criminal record that may affect your career, housing opportunities, and future prospects.
+Unlike a simple assault charge, PC 241(c) specifically applies to […]

 Henry Cantor